 Commanding Officers Joint Aviation Supply and Material Management (COJASMMM-MTT)

-Topics covered in the course include teamwork of the maintenance and supply personnel, NAMP management, Aviation Maintenance trends, problem areas, aviation funding, AVCAL allowancing, and local material support procedures.
+Course topics hit the big picture and the details: maintenance and supply teamwork, NAMP management, aviation maintenance trends, common problem areas, aviation funding, AVCAL allowancing, and local material support procedures.

 Reserve Supply Management Advanced Refresher Training (RESMART)

-This training is for Navy Reserve Logistics Specialists (LS) in afloat Supply Management procedures.
-RESMART covers the latest LS occupational standards and is equivalent to Logistics Specialist “A” and “C” schools.
+RESMART trains Navy Reserve Logistics Specialists (LS) in afloat Supply Management procedures.
+It’s an intense refresher that covers the latest LS occupational standards, making it the Reserve equivalent of Logistics Specialist “A” and “C” schools.

-This builds personal confidence and presentation skills for future training in their reserve units.
+One key requirement: A 20-minute presentation on an assigned supply management topic.
+This isn’t just busywork.
+It builds confidence and presentation skills—critical for training others back in their reserve units.

 Introduction to Expeditionary Logistics (IEL)

-Topics covered include Unified Commands, Naval Logistics, Joint Operational Planning, Advanced Base Logistics, Foreign Humanitarian Assistance, Host Nation Support and an overview of the Navy’s Expeditionary commands.
+Covered topics?
+Unified Commands, Naval Logistics, Joint Operational Planning, Advanced Base Logistics, Foreign Humanitarian Assistance, Host Nation Support, and a look at Navy Expeditionary Commands.

-This course is a two-week seminar for Officers and Senior Enlisted (E-6 or above) from the active and reserve components, other services, and foreign military.
+It’s a two-week seminar built for Officers and Senior Enlisted (E-6 and above)—active duty, reserve, even other services and foreign military.

 Supply Officer Department Head Course (SODHC)

-The Supply Officer Department Head Course (SODHC) is a four-week training for ensigns through lieutenant commanders.
-The course prepares them for the duties of a Supply Officer on a ship or submarine.
+The Supply Officer Department Head Course (SODHC) is a four-week program designed for ensigns through lieutenant commanders preparing for Supply Officer roles on ships and submarines.

-SODHC covers training in Supply Management, Food Service, Retail Operations, Disbursing Management, and Postal Operations.
+It’s a deep dive into key areas: Supply Management, Food Service, Retail Operations, Disbursing Management, and Postal Operations.
+But it doesn’t stop at the basics.

-Technical functions are also included, such as Small Afloat Purchasing, user certification for the government commercial purchase card program, Configuration Management, Hazardous Materials Management, Off-Ship Bill Pay, Husbanding Service provider processes, and Submarine-specific Supply Functions.
+Officers also train in Small Afloat Purchasing, government purchase card certification, Configuration Management, Hazardous Materials Management, Off-Ship Bill Pay, Husbanding Service Provider processes, and Submarine-specific Supply Functions.

 Senior Supply Officer Department Head (SR SODHC)

-The SODHC course prepares Senior Supply Corps Officers to return to sea as department heads.
+The Senior Supply Officer Department Head Course (SR SODHC) is an eight-day refresher designed to get Senior Supply Corps Officers ready to return to sea as department heads.

-It lasts eight days and covers topics such as leadership, ethics, inventory, and financial management, food service, retail operations, disbursing management, postal operations, and hazardous material management.
+The course covers leadership, ethics, inventory and financial management, food service, retail operations, disbursing, postal operations, and hazardous materials management.

 Advanced Management Program (AMP)

-To enroll, military personnel should contact their Training Department, civilians should contact their HR Training Department, and DLA participants should reach out to their Executive Development and Professional Enhancement Program Manager.
+Enrollment process: Military personnel go through their Training Department, civilians check with HR Training, and DLA participants contact their Executive Development and Professional Enhancement Program Manager.

 International Officer Supply Course (IOSCO)

-The course helps international customers understand Department of Defense web-based logistics systems and FMS requisitioning procedures and all aspects of the Security Cooperation Information Portal (SCIP).
+This course gives international customers a deep dive into Department of Defense web-based logistics systems, FMS requisitioning procedures, and the Security Cooperation Information Portal (SCIP).

-Students learn about FEDLOG, Asset Visibility of DLA stock levels, Item Managers notes, requisition status, and detailed shipping information.
-Logistics Supply Chain is discussed, which involves identifying, locating, ordering, and tracking assets.
+Students get hands-on with FEDLOG, DLA stock levels, Asset Visibility, Item Manager notes, requisition status, and detailed shipping data.
+The Logistics Supply Chain is broken down—how to identify, locate, order, and track assets.

-The course also summarizes Acquisition Logistics, Allowance Models, Integrated Logistics Support (ILS), and Fleet Logistic Center (FLC) and Weapons System Support (WSS) operations.
+The curriculum covers Acquisition Logistics, Allowance Models, Integrated Logistics Support (ILS), Fleet Logistic Center (FLC), and Weapons System Support (WSS) operations.

 International Logistics Executive Advanced Development (ILEAD)